masabahmad/CRONO/triangle_counting/README.md

   OR any other file such as road networks from the SNAP datasets (e.g. A FaceBook Graph) https://snap.stanford.edu/data/

+Test program for real graphs : tri_cnt_real_test.cc Run this test program with an input graph to get a triangle count, which can be compared with the parallel version.

 The executable then outputs the time in seconds that the program took to run, as well as the number of triangles counted.